-SONO 1003 - Foundations of Sonography
+SONO 1003.
+Foundations of Sonography (3 credit hours).

 This course offers an introduction to the field of Diagnostic Medical Sonography.
-The students will become familiar with the role of a sonographer, the history and current applications of sonography in medicine, bio effects ,ergonomics, sonographic terminology, image annotation, orientation, and an introduction to the picture archive communication system (PACS) for images which are stored for future viewing.
-Emphasis will be placed on professionalism, patient care, medical ethics and legal issues.
+Students will become familiar with the role of the sonographer, the history and current applications of sonography in medicine, bioeffects, ergonomics, sonographic terminology, communication, legal and ethical issues, medical emergencies, patient safety and care, as well as professional issues regarding registries, accreditation, and professional organizations related to the field.
+Prerequisite: None.
+Offered: Spring, Fall.

-Prerequisite: Prerequistes: None.
+SONO 1013.
+Biomedical Ethics (3 credit hours).

+Reviews current ethical issues in the biomedical field and familiarizes students with working ethical theories; provides practice in applying ethical theories to contemporary biological and medical technologies.
+Prerequisite: Acceptance into the Diagnostic Medical Sonography program.
+Corequisites: SONO 1102, SONO 1143 and SONO 1203.
 Offered: Fall.

-SONO 1013 - Biomedical Ethics

-Reviews current ethical issues in the biomedical field and familiarizes students with working ethical theories; provides practice in applying ethical theories to contemporary biological and medical technologies.

-Prerequisite: Acceptance into the program.
-Offered: Spring.

-SONO 1022 - Physics & Instrumentation II
+SONO 1022.
+Physics & Instrumentation II (2 credit hours).

 This course is a continuation of SONO 1102.
 Students explore imaging techniques that relate to high frequency sound production, characteristics of ultrasound, and its interaction with tissue and quality control.
+Prerequisite: Acceptance into the Diagnostic Medical Sonography program.
+Corequisites: SONO 1123, SONO 1163, SONO 1183.
+Offered: Spring.

-SONO 1102 - Physics & Instrumentation I
+SONO 1102.
+Physics & Instrumentation I (2 credit hours).

 This course examines sonographic instrumentation, acoustic physical principles and Doppler ultrasound principles.
 Students are provided with fundamental physical properties as the basic instrumentation used for diagnostic ultrasound.
 Modes of operation, imaging and display techniques that relate to high frequency sound production and techniques to produce quality diagnostic images will be emphasized.
+Prerequisite: Acceptance into the Diagnostic Medical Sonography program.
+Corequisites: SONO 1013, SONO 1143, 1203.
+Offered: Fall.

-SONO 1123 - Abdominal Ultrasound I
+SONO 1123.
+Abdominal Ultrasound I (3 credit hours).

 This course introduces anatomy, physiology, pathology and scanning techniques of the liver, gallbladder, biliary system, spleen, pancreas, urinary system, gastrointestinal system, abdominal cavities, vasculature, and thyroid, both normal and abnormal.

-Prerequisite: Acceptance into program.
+Prerequisite: Acceptance into the Diagnostic Medical Sonography program.
+Corequisite: SONO 1163, SONO 1183, SONO 1022.
+Offered: Spring.

-SONO 1143 - Ultrasound Learning Lab I
+SONO 1143.
+Ultrasound Learning Lab I (3 credit hours).

-This course is designed to give the students a hands on approach to learning the ultrasound machine and supplements the students experience as they achieve knowledge and skills necessary to successfully perform the duties of a sonographer.
+This course is designed to give the students a hands-on approach to learning the ultrasound machine and supplements the students experience as they achieve knowledge and skills necessary to successfully perform the duties of a sonographer.
 Students will review ultrasound teaching files, practice scanning test objects, phantoms and observe gross anatomical specimens of human and fetal organs.
+Prerequisite: Acceptance into the Diagnostic Medical Sonography program.
+Corequisites: SONO 1123, SONO 1183, SONO 1022.
+Offered: Fall.

-SONO 1163 - Ultrasound Practicum I
+SONO 1163.
+Ultrasound Practicum I (3 credit hours).

 This course is clinical based and will allow the students to apply their knowledge and gain competency in abdominal and OB/GYN ultrasound.
+Prerequisite: Acceptance into the Diagnostic Medical Sonography program.
+Offered: Spring.

-SONO 1183 - Ultrasound OB/GYN I
+SONO 1183.
+Ultrasound OB/GYN I (3 credit hours).

 This course is designed to familiarize students with the pathophysiology of the female reproductive system, gynecological abnormalities and normal and abnormal pregnancy during the first trimester.
 Sonographic techniques and interpretation of pelvis will be utilized.
 The sonographic criteria for evaluation of the gravid uterus and fetus will be demonstrated.
+Prerequisite: Acceptance into the Diagnostic Medical Sonography program.
+Corequisite: SONO 1123, SONO 1163, SONO 1022.
+Offered: Spring.

-SONO 1203 - Sonographic Sectional Anatomy
+SONO 1203.
+Sonographic Sectional Anatomy (3 credit hours).

 This course teaches normal sectional anatomy in the transverse, longitudinal and coronal planes and correlates with sonographic images.
 Abdominopelvic organs and vasculature will be emphasized.
+Prerequisite: Acceptance into the Diagnostic Medical Sonography program.
+Corequisite: SONO 1013, SONO 1102, SONO 1143.
+Offered: Fall.

-SONO 2123 - Abdominal Ultrasound II
+SONO 2123.
+Abdominal Ultrasound II (3 credit hours).